Small scale equidistribution of Hecke eigenforms at infinity: Introduction

 For the full modular group $\G=\pslz$ with $\varphi_\lambda$ being Hecke--Maass forms this (and much more) was famously proved by Lindenstrauss \cite{Lindenstrauss:2006a} and Sound\-ara\-ra\-jan \cite{Soundararajan:2010a}.
 Zelditch \cite{ Zelditch:1994} had previously studied the variance sum

-providing weak but non-trivial upper bounds on this to conclude \eqref{equidistribution} for a full density subsequence of $\lambda$ (See also \cite{Zelditch:1987, Schubert:2006}).
+providing weak but non-trivial upper bounds on this to conclude \eqref{equidistribution} for a full density subsequence of $\lambda$, see also \cite{Zelditch:1987, Schubert:2006}.
 For the full modular group Sarnak and Zhao \cite{SarnakZhao:2019} were able to prove asymptotics for the variance sum on a suitable set of test functions, and Nelson \cite{Nelson:2016d, Nelson:2017a, Nelson:2019} has recently found a way to determine the asymptotics also for arithmetic compact hyperbolic surfaces arising from maximal orders in quaternion algebras.

 It is natural to ask if the equidistribution \eqref{equidistribution} still holds if we allow the support of the test function $\psi$ to shrink as a function of $\lambda$.
 An interesting special case is when $\psi$ is the indicator function of a hyperbolic ball of radius $R$ with $R$ going to zero as a function of $\lambda$.
 This is the question of equidistribution in {\lq shrinking sets\rq}, which has been analyzed e.g. by Young \cite[Prop 1.5]{Young:2016a}.
-The physics literature seems to suggest (see also \cite{HejhalRackner:1992a}) that we may expect equidistribution to hold all the way down to the scale of the de Broglie wavelength, which is of the order of $1/\sqrt{\lambda}$.
-Humphries \cite{Humphries:2018} has shown that if we go below this threshold, also called the Planck scale, then there are cases where equidistribution does \emph{not} hold.
+The physics literature seems to suggest that equidistribution holds all the way down to the scale of the de Broglie wavelength, which is of the order of $1/\sqrt{\lambda}$, see also \cite{HejhalRackner:1992a}.
+Humphries \cite{Humphries:2018} has shown that below this threshold, also called the Planck scale, there are cases where equidistribution does \emph{not} hold (he even shows that equidistribution fails slightly above the Planck scale).

 Humphries and Khan \cite{HumphriesKhan:2020} proved that individual equidistribution holds all the way to the Planck scale, if we restrict to dihedral forms, which form a very thin set of Maass forms.